s1davide/cloudformation-technical-test/README.md

 # TestStack

 This repository contains a CloudFormation stack for deploying resources using CodePipeline and CodeBuild.
+It has a connection to codepipeline, so every change in the code initializes the execution of the pipeline in CodePipeline, which initializes or updates the stacks and deploys the resources.

 ## Repository Structure